alexei-matveev/regelwerk/README.md

 Still many rule  engines insist on "inserting" deduced  facts into the very database that was "queried".

+## Next Level: Lamda Calculus with Sets of Facts

+Composable Programs with "Rules" operating on "Sets of Facts".
+Alternative N-ary Rules taking zero, one or more "Sets of Facts" as arguments and producing even more of that:

+    Rules:: Facts1 -> Facts2 -> ... -> FactsN

+Think of `select ... from facts1 join facts2 ...`.

 ## Build & Deploy to Clojars

 First you may consider bumping the version in